donallw/IDD-Final-Project/README.md

 <img width="714" alt="image" src="https://user-images.githubusercontent.com/42963791/145732315-b90f6cb1-79a3-474a-8cfb-81b955da3d02.png">

 The final step was to place the PI in the box and close it off.
 We decided that we wanted the PI to be accessible so we did not want to close the device completely.
 Another design challege was that the microphone had to be on the outside of the box for the voice control to work properly.
 This was solved by having a lid on the backside of the device that could be opened to access the device.
-The microphone was then put in a small sidebox that was open in the frot to allow it to detect sound from thew outside.
+The microphone was then put in a small sidebox that was open in the frot to allow it to detect sound from the outside.

 The back can be opened to access PI